Best Water Bottles for Running in 2025

 The right water bottle for your run can ensure you stay adequately hydrated.
 Photo: iRunFar/Eszter Horanyi

-Fortunately, countless drinking vessel options support hydration during a run, from handheld or waist-worn systems to running vests that can carry multiple liters at a time.
-To narrow down the list of the best, iRunFar testers spent months filling up, carrying around, and drinking from a variety of water bottles.
+To narrow down the list of the best, iRunFar testers spent months filling, carrying, and drinking from various water bottles.
 We evaluated bottles based on ergonomics, ease of use, weight and size, functionality, and durability.
 Whether you’re looking for a squeezable flask or an indestructible insulated bottle, we’ve got you covered.

 Among handheld water bottles, the Osprey Duro/Dyna Handheld, which easily carries a soft flask, is our top pick.
-The Hydrapak UltraFlask Speed 500ml is our favorite soft flask, and the insulated Hydro Flask 32 oz Lightweight Wide Mouth Trail Series is our first choice for everyday hydration.
+The Hydrapak UltraFlask Speed 500ml is our favorite soft flask for carrying in a vest, and the insulated Hydro Flask 32 oz.
+Lightweight Wide Mouth Trail Series is our first choice for everyday hydration or when we wanted to keep liquids cold or hot.

 For more background information, see our buying advicetesting methodology, and frequently asked questions below the picks.